-Notes: The plot shows a time-series graph of tweet engagement and the average approval rating of Juan Manuel Santos across four polls, after de-trending (using a square time trend) and standardizing.
-Follower engagement at the monthly level is measured by regressing tweetEnagement on a set of year-month dummies.
-The vertical lines indicate the official start of the peace process with FARC, and the start of the second Santos government.
-Polls source:
+Notes: The plot shows a time-series graph of tweet engagement and the average approval rating of Juan Manuel Santos across four polls, after detrending (using a square time trend) and standardizing.
+Follower engagement at the monthly level is measured by regressing tweetEngagement on a set of year-month dummies.
+The vertical lines indicate the official start of the FARC peace process and the start of the second Santos government.
+Source of polls: